 All photos, details and virtual tours remain copyright of Western Horizon Yachts Ltd. Linking to or using them to facilitate a sale indicates acceptance of our terms of business - Please contact us if you wish to link to or use this resource for any reason.

-visited and photographed by Claire France and Robert White for Western Horizon Yachts, Scotland in October 2008
+visited and photographed by Claire France and Robert White for Western Horizon Yachts, Scotland

 This boat is no longer for sale, but you are welcome to contact us with any questions you have about it or similar boats.